ColinKennedy/rez_developer_packages/rez_batch_process/README.md

-- do more unittest.
-Variants class
--  make sure fix / reporting works with source packages that contain variants
+``rez_batch_process`` has one purpose - to automate the process of changing Rez packages.

+Rez is a great tool, but in a mature code-base of hundreds of Rez packages, it's hard to make broad changes.

+That's where ``rez_batch_process`` comes in.

+# What can rez_batch_process do

+Any shell command that you need to run on Rez packages, ``rez_batch_process`` can do.

+Here's some quick example use-cases

+- Add documentation to every Rez python package
+- Bump cmake 2.8 to cmake 3 on every package that uses it
- - and built packages
+- Mark packages as deprecated

-- does has_python_package account for source packages + variants?
-Because it needs to!
- - Also technically source packages need to be built in order to determine if they are a Python package
+- Change the requirements of Rez packages, making it easy and painless to increment a major version

-- Do CI stuff
+- Add CI ``rez-test`` related checks onto packages
-- Do TODO notes
+- Modify the structure of Rez packages
+- Prank your friends :)

-``rez-documentation-search`` is a command-line tool that finds Rez packages that are missing Sphinx documentation.
+``rez-batch-process`` is a command-line tool that finds Rez packages that are missing Sphinx documentation.
 It also has the option to auto-add documentation to those packages.